 The wildlife shots are about being in the right place at the right time.
 I just happened to get the shot.
 There’s so much going on there that has nothing to do with me.

-In my second to last video I set up camp and a deer came right into the shot.
+In my second to last video, I set up camp and a deer came right into the shot.
 In between me and the truck the deer was running around.
 It happened so quickly.
-That’s where my training and experience comes in to play because I was able to set up quickly.
+That’s where my training and experience come into play because I was able to set up quickly.
 I love the moments that just happen.

 Above: On location, in a truck camper, staying organized is quite a challenge – click to enlarge